vee-sh/veessh/README.md

-veessh - Console connection manager (SSH/SFTP/Telnet)
+veessh - Console connection manager (SSH/SFTP/Telnet/Mosh/SSM)

-veessh is a Go-based CLI to manage console connection profiles and credentials for SSH, SFTP, Telnet, and other tools.
-It orchestrates native clients (ssh, sftp, telnet) and stores credentials securely with the system keychain.
+veessh is a Go-based CLI to manage console connection profiles and credentials for SSH, SFTP, Telnet, Mosh, AWS SSM, and other tools.
+It orchestrates native clients and stores credentials securely with the system keychain.

 Installation